About

 Leading architectural technologists take time out from their practices to teach students in Technology Seminars and studios that focus directly on applying emerging technologies to contemporary problems.
 These courses explore a wide range of design and computational issues, with a particular focus on the manufacturing process, environmental and sustainable design, and new techniques of visualization.
 Advanced courses explore special topics in computer-aided design, software development, new modes of manufacturing, and the use of numerical control in the development of building elements and assemblies.

 The Fabrication Shop at Perloff Hall offers a wide range of traditional tools, as well as large-scale CNC (computer numerically controlled) routers, laser cutters, 3D printers and large-scale vacuum formers.
-The Fabrication Shop is open 24/7 and specialized tools can be used under the guidance of the Shop Manager and student assistants.
+While the Fabrication Shop is open 24/7 , specialized tools can be used under the guidance of the Shop Manager and student assistants through 10pm.
 All students receive training at the beginning of the program and the Shop Manager can also provide guidance and expertise on fabrication techniques.

 Bruin Online (BOL) is a collection of services provided by UCLA that includes centralized email services, wireless network connectivity, file sharing services and access to many UCLA campus and library facilities.
 Students can access BOL with their UCLA Login ID.